Adopt

 I am looking to rehome my 9-year-old dog to a patient, understanding, and loving home.
 She is a sweet, goofy, and affectionate couch potato who absolutely loves her people.
 She enjoys belly rubs, being close to her person, and thrives on affection and companionship.
 Once she bonds with someone, she is deeply loyal and very attached.
 She does best as the only dog and only animal in the home, ideally in a quieter environment with land where she can feel calm and settled.
 She becomes highly reactive and overwhelmed around other dogs, so she needs a home that can avoid those situations.
 She also has separation anxiety and can bark when left alone, so she would do best with someone who is patient, consistent, and either home often or willing to work gently with her over time.
 When she gets very excited—especially when someone comes home—she can become overstimulated and may have accidents, typically bowel movements, when she is overwhelmed.
 This is usually tied to excitement or anxiety

-Photo of Angel Ever After
+Photo of Sinatra

 Great Pyrenees